spotfiresoftware/spotfire-mod-tag/doc/user_guide.md

 ![Marking](../assets/marking-cat.png)

 * All rows of "Cat" are marked
+* All rows of "Budgie" are marked because all "Budgie" rows are also "Cat" rows
 * All rows of "Mouse" are marked because all "Mouse" rows are also "Cat" rows
 * Some rows of "Dog" are marked that are also "Cat" rows, but not the remaining "Dog" rows
 * No rows of "Iguana" are marked because no rows are also "Cat"